soliderkevin/soliderkevin/README.md

 Welcome to my profile,

-I'm a novice engineer who trying to figure out how to code,
+I'm a novice engineer who is trying to figure out how to code, also still studying in TKU ECC

 Barely know about anything about debugging (f~f)